 Specialty chemical manufacturers are extremely sensitive to fluctuating raw material costs, especially as they relate to the price expectations of their own customers.
 Managing “cost-plus” price expectations requires planning and skill to protect customer relationships, as well as margin.
 This is important both when raw material costs rise and fall.

-Watch this recent webinar with Tom Nagle, which shares his experiences working with his chemical industry clients.
+Visit our Resource Center to view a recent webinar with Tom Nagle, which shares his experiences working with his chemical industry clients.